Probate Services

 Timescales

 It typically takes 2 to 3 months to collate the required information and to make the IHT submissions to HMRC.
 We are always mindful that if IHT is payable it’s due date for payment is 6 months after the death and although HMRC are understanding if assets to pay it cannot be realised by that date it does determine when interest runs from and as such we always strive to achieve as much as possible by this deadline if circumstances permit.
-Timescales for grant of probate following submission of the application online to HMCTS are out of our hands, at one stage these service levels fell but more recently have returned to a more typical “few weeks”.
-The administration phase after grant is received typically takes around 2 months but again can be influenced by for instance realisation times for assets such as properties.
-Conclusion of the processes after that follows very quickly.
+Timescales for grant of probate following submission of the application online to HMCTS can vary, but on average take 8-12 weeks.
+The administration phase after grant is received typically takes around 2 months but depends on the types of assets to be distributed.

 Pricing

-We charge on the basis of an hourly rate based on the time spent dealing with the estate.
+We charge based on the time spent dealing with the estate.
 We do not charge any percentage on the value of the estate.
-All figures quoted below are inclusive of VAT at the current prevailing rate of 20%.
-Disbursements such as the probate application fee (£275 including 4 additional copies of the grant) and other out of pocket expenses are recharged at cost.
-Every estate is different and some of the tasks can be timing consuming but require an attention to detail that warrants them being carried out by senior staff.
-Partner time is charged at £350 per hour and other staff at between £150 and £200 per hour.
+Disbursements such as the probate application fee and other out of pocket expenses are recharged at cost.
+Every estate is different and some of the tasks can be time consuming but require an attention to detail that warrants them being carried out by senior staff.
+Our charge out rates for this work are between £150 and £350 per hour + VAT.
 We are always happy to give an indicative quotation at the outset once we understand the nature of the assets, liabilities and the complexity of the will and will always keep you informed as matters progress.
-On an indicative basis the very simplest estates with no IHT due and few assets to value and distribute will incur fees in the range of £1,500 to £2,500.
-Many estates we deal with have one property, a few bank accounts, a couple of investments and normal personal assets and incur fees in the range £3,500 to £7,500, influenced in part by whether it is an excepted estate or a larger, more complex case involving the fuller IHT400 and associated supporting forms.
+On an indicative basis the very simplest estates with no IHT due and few assets to value and distribute will incur fees in the range of £1,500 to £2,500 + VAT.
+Many estates we deal with have one property, a few bank accounts, a couple of investments and normal personal assets and incur fees in the range £3,500 to £7,500 + VAT, influenced in part by whether it is an excepted estate or a larger, more complex case involving the fuller IHT400 and associated supporting forms.
 Large numbers of directly held shareholdings are time consuming to deal with the registrars thereof and add cost as do additional properties and will increase the time involved.
 In some cases this and other complications result in fees significantly in excess of those cited above but we will always seek to estimate up front and keep the executors informed as matters progress.
-We have facilities to open a designated client account through which to process asset realisations, liability payments and distributions but opening one, operating it and closing it is a time consuming process for which an additional fee of at least £600 will arise.
+We have facilities to open a designated client account through which to process asset realisations, liability payments and distributions but opening one, operating it and closing it is a time consuming process for which an additional fee of at least £600 + VAT will arise.

 Complaints, Compensation and Insurance